 The first task when creating an editorial calendar should be to identify the marketing channels you plan on using.

-Once you’ve determined the type of content that will help you hit your company’s KPIs, you can find the right distribution channel that will help you get your message across.
+Once you’ve determined the content type that will help you hit your company’s KPIs, you can find the right distribution channel that will help you get your message across.

-It’s important to include this information in a social media editorial calendar since your team members will produce content differently based on the platform it will be published on.
+It’s important to include this information in a social media editorial calendar since your team members will engage in different content creation strategies based on the platform it will be published on.
 For example, Twitter posts will have a different character limit to Facebook posts, and the latter might benefit more from multimedia to grab the attention of people scrolling.

 Publishing frequency